rafalsamek/kit-starter-php-docker/README.md

  # kit-starter-php-docker
  PHP on Docker starter application

-## Create docker-machine instance in Linux
+## Create docker-machine instance in Linux:
 1. cd to root directory of the project but different from /home as linux uses it e.g /home/current_user
 ```
 cd /home/rafal